Toggle Navigation

 Tides

-The John Gibbens Gallery on the mezzanine floor in The Longshed held a display of information relating to every aspect of the tide.
+The John Gibbins Gallery on the mezzanine floor in The Longshed held a display of information relating to every aspect of the tide.
 Information boards explained the workings of the waterflow and all the terminology involved.
 There were models constructed by students from Farlingaye School and looped videos running showing time-lapse of the tidal movement.
 Talks were scheduled each afternoon, some for adults and some especially aimed at children to provide interest throughout their half-term.

 oooOOooo